duduclx/pogopi/README.md

 Yet Another Pokemon Go Api.

 Why ??
-well, none is open sourced and/or allow cross-origin, and i need one for the pokemon go javascript mini game.
+well, none is open sourced and/or allow cross-origin, and this a good starter for test app with SQL, CRUD, Observable and API.

 So, I do my own ...